 On the other hand, tennis focuses more on technique and agility rather than endurance.
 The constant start-and-stop movements involved in playing tennis can help strengthen muscles in the arms, legs, and core.
 It also requires players to use different muscle groups for various shots, providing a full-body workout.

-Moreover, both squash and tennis require mental focus and strategic thinking, which can help enhance cognitive skills such as decision-making and problem-solving.
+Both sports also require mental focus and strategic thinking, which can sharpen decision-making and problem-solving.
 These sports also offer a great outlet for stress relief and can improve mood and overall well-being.

 Main Differences Between Squash and Tennis